 Within Asset Classes

-In addition to diversifying across asset classes, it is important to consider diversifying within asset classes as well.
+In addition to diversifying across asset classes, it is also important to consider diversifying within asset classes.
 For example, if your portfolio is heavily concentrated in stocks from companies like Apple, Google, and Facebook, you may want to consider expanding your holdings into non-technology companies.
 Since companies in the same industry tend to have similar characteristics and will respond similarly to economic changes and cycles, it can be wise to balance them out with holdings in other sectors.
 Stocks can also be diversified in terms of company size (also known as market capitalization) and location (whether foreign or domestic).

 This is also applicable to other asset classes.
-Bonds, for example, can be differentiated by type of issuer (the government, a municipality, or corporation), term length, and credit risk level.
+Bonds, for example, can be differentiated by the type of issuer (the government, a municipality, or a corporation), term length, and credit risk level.
 Similarly, diversification in real estate can be achieved by investing in a variety of property types (i.e., commercial vs. residential), properties in a variety of sizes and locations, and properties that have a variety of risk profiles.

 While diversification is beneficial for most investors, it can be difficult to achieve.
 Choosing where to invest your money requires time and research, and investing across and within different asset classes can be expensive, especially for the individual investor.
 However, there are ways to facilitate the process.
-Individual investors often choose to invest in pre-bundled groups of securities in the form of mutual funds, index funds, and exchange-traded funds (ETFs), which allows them to achieve instant diversification without the headache of researching each individual offering.
+Individual investors often choose to invest in pre-bundled groups of securities in the form of mutual funds, index funds, and exchange-traded funds (ETFs), which allows them to achieve instant diversification without the headache of researching each offering.

 Diversification is a powerful tool to help mitigate risk and achieve steady returns within your portfolio.
 As the financial and investing world becomes increasingly accessible to everyday investors through the power of technology, it is easier than ever to take advantage of the variety of diversification strategies available to help you build and preserve wealth.